mikhailxyz/certora-tutorials/09.Lesson_HighLevelProperties/ThinkingPropertiesExercise/EnglishAuction/auction_properties.md

 - NFT Token address cannot be changed
 - ERC20 Token address cannot be changed
 - Seller cannot be changed
+- (from solution) only balance of a specific user can change after a function call
+- (from solution) system should have at least the sum of all bids to be able to payback everybody
 <!-- - the balance of a single arbitrary user should be no more than the total supply of tokens
 - (from solution) no way to delete an auction if `auctions[id].bid_expiry == 0` or `(auctions[id].bid_expiry >= now || auctions[id].end_time >= now)` -->